datalabdesign/moodie_english/README.md

 ## About the Author

-[Elias Bitencourt](https://eliasbitencourt.com) is an Assistant Professor in the Design Program at the State University of Bahia (UNEB).
+[Elias Bitencourt](https://eliasbitencourt.com) is an Associate Professor in the Design Program at the State University of Bahia (UNEB).
 He holds a PhD in Communication from FACOM/UFBA and an MA in Culture and Society from IHAC/UFBA.
 He was a visiting researcher at the Milieux Institute (Concordia University, Canada) in 2019.
 He currently leads **Datalab/Design (CNPq)** at UNEB, a research center focused on data visualization and digital methods.
 His work investigates data visualization, platform studies, digital imaginaries, and algorithmic mediation in social relations.
 He is a collaborating researcher at the **Inova Media Lab** (Universidade Nova de Lisboa) and at the international **Public Data Lab** network.

 ---